tektoncd/dashboard/docs/dev/README.md

 Make sure that the backend service running in the cluster is proxied using `kubectl --namespace tekton-pipelines port-forward svc/tekton-dashboard 9097:9097`.

-**Note:** If you've exposed the backend by some other means than port-forwarding port 9097 as described above, update `API_DOMAIN` in `config_frontend/config.json` to provide the correct details.
+**Note:** If you've exposed the backend by some other means than port-forwarding port 9097 as described above, set the `API_DOMAIN` environment variable to provide the correct details.

+e.g. to connect your local dev frontend to the Dashboard deployed on the robotcat cluster:
+`API_DOMAIN=https://dashboard.robotcat.tekton.dev/ npm start`

 **Note:** If modifying any of the sub-packages (e.g. components or utils in https://github.com/tektoncd/dashboard/tree/master/packages), you'll need to run `npm run bootstrap` to ensure those packages are correctly built and linked before starting the dev server or running a build.
 This is done automatically by `npm ci` or `npm install` so you may not have to run it directly depending on your workflow.